Free Association Therapy: Exploring Free Associations

 History, concept, and analysis of free association in psychoanalysis

-Perhaps the most famous figure in the history of psychology, Sigmund Freud was the pioneer of the psychoanalysis technique of free association.
+Perhaps the most famous figure in the history of psychology, Sigmund Freud, was the pioneer of the psychoanalysis technique of free association.
 According to Freud, free association was part of the fundamental rule (or the fundamental technical rule) of psychoanalysis.
-Applying this rule, Freud prompted participants to freely discuss thoughts and emotions that arose during sessions, urging them to say whatever associations came into their head without inhibition.
+Applying this rule, Freud prompted participants to freely discuss thoughts and emotions that arose during sessions, urging them to say whatever associations came into their heads without inhibition.
 Freud developed free association between 1892 and 1898, and it became a cornerstone of psychoanalytic therapy.
 Freud based free associations on the principles of the theory of psychic determinism, a significant part of his work.

 The influence of Sigmund Freud on free association techniques